 Follow the Usage Guidelines

-In order to get the most out of skin care products, we recommend using it exactly as prescribed by the manufacturers.
+In order to get the most out of skin care products, we recommend using them exactly as prescribed by the manufacturers.
 For example, some products should only be left on the skin for a certain amount of time to prevent irritation.
 If you have sensitive skin, test any new skin product on a small area before using it regularly to check for negative reactions.
 In addition, pay attention to the expiration date; the active ingredient’s effects become less potent after the product has expired.
 The date can either be listed in standard date format or as “M” followed by a number, which indicates the number of months that the product will remain effective after it has been opened.

 Beware of Marketing Tricks